Matter and irradiation – Irradiation facilities

 Irradiation and Matter

-Research in this area focuses on fundamental studies of the irradiation behavior of a wide variety of materials used in the nuclear power industry (metal alloys, glasses, ceramics, polymers).
-Radiation chemistry is also used for accelerated ageing experiments.
-Experiments involve the use of external irradiation tools (photons or electrons), and benefit in parallel from major simulation efforts.
+At NIMBE/LIONS, research in this field focuses on fundamental studies of the irradiation behavior of a wide variety of materials used in the nuclear power industry (metal alloys, glass, ceramics, polymers).
+Chemistry under radiation is also used for accelerated aging experiments (in particular battery).
+The experiments involve the use of irradiation sources (photons or electrons) and benefit in parallel from studies by simulation.

-Studies focus in particular on the microstructural evolution of materials (and associated aging), as well as the resulting changes in their properties (brittleness, corrosion resistance, chemical reactivity, etc.), in relation to their potential uses.
+The studies focus in particular on the microstructural evolution of materials (and their aging), as well as the resulting changes in their properties (brittleness, corrosion resistance, chemical reactivity, etc.) and in relation to their potential uses.

 ALIENOR, a linear electron accelerator

 ALIENOR generates 10 MeV pulsed electrons.
-The duration of the pulses can be tuned from 10 ns to 200 ns, with a beam surface of 1 cm2.
-The dose per pulse is at 10 ns around 20 Gy (1 Gy = 1 J.kg-1), and the frequency of the pulses can be changed between single shot to 10 Hz.
+The pulse duration can be tuned from 10 ns to 200 ns, with a beam cross section of 1 cm2.
+For one 10 ns pulse, the dose is around 20 Gy (1 Gy = 1 J.kg-1).
+The pulse frequency can be tguned between one single shot up to 10 Hz.

-ALIENOR belongs to the EMIR&A https://emira.in2p3.fr/network and the european RISEenergy network each with specific access proposal.
+ALIENOR belongs to the EMIR&A network and the european RISEenergy network each with specific access proposal.

-Main applications: time-resolved irradiation, irradiation under high pressure/high temperature conditions, high higdose irradiation (maximum 10 MGy), low temperature irradiation, focused irradiation (radiotherapy), equipment testing.
+The main applications are: time-resolved irradiation, irradiation under high pressure/high temperature conditions, high dose irradiation (up to 10 MGy), low temperature irradiation, focused irradiation (for radiotherapy), or equipment testing.

 Accir, an electron gun coupled to an infrared detection